containers/podman/docs/source/markdown/options/cache-ttl.md

 under the duration of one hour, and intermediate cache images outside this duration is ignored.

-Note: Setting `--cache-ttl=0` manually is equivalent to using `--no-cache` in the implementation since this means that the user dones not want to use cache at all.
+Note: Setting `--cache-ttl=0` manually is equivalent to using `--no-cache` in the implementation since this means that the user does not want to use cache at all.